micahhausler/cedar-access-control-for-k8s/docs/CedarIntroduction.md

     action in [Action::"get", Action::"list"], // match multiple actions
     resource is MyResourceType
 )
-// optional positive condition clause when {
+// optional condition clause that applies the effect when true when {
     resource.some_attribute_name == "cool_value"
 }
-// optional negating condition clause unless {
+// optional negating condition clause, effect does not apply when true unless {
     resource.my_kind_attribute == "secrets"
 };